 Now all the speakers are at equidistance from your listening area but if you still experiencing any sound delay then I will recommend installing soft surfaces products around the room.

 When there are hard surfaces in the theater room and the sound when hit it.
-It will create a sound reverberation and that will create confusion for your brain.
+It will create a sound reverberation and that will create confusion in your brain.
 Because the sound will hit each surface several times in the room and will bounce back to your ears with delay.

 You will hear the same dialogue twice or thrice.
 That’s why follow my this guide to install acoustic panels and kill the sound reverberation.